 Changing soiled litter can be done once a month if there is deep litter, or once a week if not.
-It is very stressful for hamsters (Kuhnen 2002).
+Ideally, you should never clean everything in the cage.
+This is very stressful for hamsters (Kuhnen 2002).
 Hamsters do a lot of scent marking from their glands on their flanks, vaginas and ears, as well as scent marking by urine and faeces (Johnson & Bullock 2001).
 New litter will be unmarked and smell strange rather than homely, which stresses them out.
-So always leave some of the old litter behind in the cage so it still smells like home.
+So always leave some of the old litter behind in the cage so it still smells like home and if possible never clean both the litter and the bedding (Nc3rs 2022).
 With deep litter and a used litter tray it may be possible just to clean out the litter near the food or water or bed area rather than throughout the cage (Hauzenberger at al., 2006).
 Use common sense: some hamsters are messier than others.

 BEDDING.
 This is even more important to hamsters than litter.
 Hamsters make themselves a nest and they will work hard for bedding because they find it so rewarding (Guerra & Ades 2002).
 They enjoy working for it and it is good for them to have something to do and some exercise in foraging for it.
 So supplying something which they have to process into a nest is a good idea, rather than just giving ready-made bedding.
 Kitchen roll paper or toilet paper, and a handful of hay (which can also be nibbled) are good materials for them to work with.
 Better still, put the hay into a toilet roll so they have to work to pull it out.